The TRAPPIST-1 Habitable Atmosphere Intercomparison (THAI). Part II: Moist Cases -- The Two Waterworlds: Conclusions

-\acknowledgments D.E.S., I.A.B., F.H.L, J.M. and N.J.M. acknowledge use of the Monsoon2 system, a collaborative facility supplied under the Joint Weather and Climate Research Programme, a strategic partnership between the Met Office and the Natural Environment Research Council.
+\acknowledgments The authors are grateful to the two anonymous reviewers whose comments helped to improve this paper.
+D.E.S., I.A.B., F.H.L, J.M. and N.J.M. acknowledge use of the Monsoon2 system, a collaborative facility supplied under the Joint Weather and Climate Research Programme, a strategic partnership between the Met Office and the Natural Environment Research Council.
 We acknowledge support of the Met Office Academic Partnership secondment program.
-This work was partly supported by a Science and Technology Facilities Council Consolidated Grant (ST/R000395/1), UKRI Future Leaders Fellowship (MR/T040866/1), and the Leverhulme Trust (RPG-2020-82).\\ T.F. and M.J.W. acknowledge support from the GSFC Sellers Exoplanet Environments Collaboration (SEEC), which is funded in part by the NASA Planetary Science Divisions Internal Scientist Funding Model.
+This work was partly supported by a Science and Technology Facilities Council Consolidated Grant (ST/R000395/1), UKRI Future Leaders Fellowship (MR/T040866/1), and the Leverhulme Trust (RPG-2020-82).
+T.F. and M.J.W. acknowledge support from the GSFC Sellers Exoplanet Environments Collaboration (SEEC), which is funded in part by the NASA Planetary Science Divisions Internal Scientist Funding Model.
 This project has received funding from the European Union's Horizon 2020 research and innovation program under the Marie Sklodowska-Curie Grant Agreement No. 832738/ESCAPE.
 M.T. thanks the Gruber Foundation for its generous support to this research.
 M.T. was granted access to the High-Performance Computing (HPC) resources of Centre Informatique National de l'Enseignement Sup\'erieur (CINES) under the allocations \textnumero~A0020101167 and A0040110391 made by Grand \'Equipement National de Calcul Intensif (GENCI).
 This work has been carried out within the framework of the National Centre of Competence in Research PlanetS supported by the Swiss National Science Foundation.
 M.T. acknowledges the financial support of the SNSF.
+M.T. acknowledges support from the PORTAL BRAIN-be 2.0 BELSPO project.
 M.T. and F.F. thank the LMD Generic Global Climate team for the teamwork development and improvement of the model.
 M.J.W was supported by NASA's Nexus for Exoplanet System Science (NExSS).
 Resources supporting the ROCKE-3D simulations were provided by the NASA High-End Computing (HEC) Program through the NASA Center for Climate Simulation (NCCS) at Goddard Space Flight Center.
-J.H.M. acknowledges funding from the NASA Habitable Worlds program under award 80NSSC20K0230. \\ The authors acknowledge the help of Andrew Ackerman to set up the cloud diagnostics in ROCKE-3D.\\ The THAI GCM intercomparison team is grateful to the Anong's THAI Cuisine restaurant in Laramie for hosting its first meeting on November 15, 2017.\\ Numerical experiments performed for this study required the use of supercomputers, which are energy intensive facilities and thus have non-negligible greenhouse gas emissions associated with them.
-We estimate that the final versions of Hab~1 \& Hab~2 experiments resulted in roughly \SI{\approx 1280}{\kg} \ce{kgCO2e}, including \SI{\approx 520}{\kg} from ExoCAM runs, \SI{\approx 80}{\kg} from LMD-G, \SI{\approx 650}{\kg} from ROCKE-3D and \SI{\approx 30}{\kg} from the UM.
+J.H.M. acknowledges funding from the NASA Habitable Worlds program under award 80NSSC20K0230.